morphyyyy/M20PlaybookEditor/README.md

 # Madden 20 - Custom Playbook Editor

-This playbook editor currently only supports custom playbooks.
-It is in beta state with limited functionality, so bugs are possible, but it is relatively stable.
+Only supports custom playbook db files.

-There is limited undo ability and no Save As feature, so it would be a good idea to create backups before editing.
+There is limited undo ability and no Save As feature, so it would be a good idea to create backup playbook before editing.

 Playbook Editor